Beef Noodle Soup

 Establishment of the Beef Noodle Festival

-In 2005, the Taipei City Government founded the "Taipei International Beef Noodle Festival" to promote Taiwan's beef noodle culture and enhance international recognition.
+In 2005, the Taipei City Government founded the "Taipei International Beef Noodle Festival" to promote Taiwanese beef noodle culture and enhance international recognition.3

 Event Content:

-- Famous restaurant showcase: Gathering renowned beef noodle shops from across Taiwan
+- Famous Shop Displays: Gathering renowned beef noodle shops from across Taiwan

-- Cultural activities: Including beef noodle history exhibitions, cooking demonstrations
+- Cultural Activities: Including beef noodle history exhibitions, cooking demonstrations, etc.

-Competition Standards: Judges score based on four aspects: broth, meat quality, noodles, and overall performance, selecting gold, silver, and bronze medal winners annually.
+Judges score from four aspects: broth, meat quality, noodles, and overall presentation, selecting gold, silver, and bronze medal winners annually.

 International Media Attention

-CNN Selection: Taiwan's beef noodle soup was selected by CNN as one of the "World's 40 Best Foods," significantly boosting international recognition.
+Taiwanese beef noodle soup was selected by CNN as one of the "World's 40 Best Foods," greatly enhancing international recognition.4

-- Liu Shandong Beef Noodles: Bib Gourmand recommendation
+- Liu Shan-dong Beef Noodle: Bib Gourmand recommendation

-Overseas Development: Taiwan beef noodle shops have opened branches in the United States, Canada, Australia, and other countries, with brands like "California Beef Noodle" that are actually Taiwanese-style beef noodle soup.
+Taiwanese beef noodle shops have opened branches in the United States, Canada, Australia, and other places.
+There is even a "California Beef Noodle" brand, which is in fact Taiwanese-style beef noodle soup.

 Diplomatic Soft Power